Cobalt, Serum or Plasma

 Specimen Required

 Diet, medication, and nutritional supplements may introduce interfering substances.
-Patients should be encouraged to discontinue nutritional supplements, vitamins, minerals, and non-essential over-the-counter medications (upon the advice of their physician).
+Patients should be encouraged to discontinue nutritional supplements, vitamins, minerals, and nonessential over-the-counter medications (upon the advice of their physician).

-Royal blue (No Additive), Royal blue (K2EDTA), or Royal blue (NaHep).
+Royal blue (no additive), royal blue (K2EDTA), or royal blue (NaHep).

 Room temperature.
 Also acceptable: Refrigerated or frozen.